nampham-work/portfoliomanagement/README.md

   - Description: This project focuses on optimizing an investment portfolio using Modern Portfolio Theory, aiming to maximize returns for a given level of risk.
   - Technologies: Python, NumPy, pandas, Matplotlib.

-- **Value at Risk Calculation with Monte Carlo Simulation**
+- **Value at Risk Calculation with different methods**
-  - Description: This project calculates the Value at Risk (VaR) of a portfolio using Monte Carlo simulation techniques, providing insights into potential losses in a given timeframe.
+  - Description: This project calculates the Value at Risk (VaR) of a portfolio using Monte Carlo, Historical Return and Co-Variance simulation techniques, providing insights into potential losses in a given timeframe.
   - Technologies: Python, NumPy, pandas.

 - **CAPM Calculation with Quantitative Finance Model**